devspace-sh/devspace/docs/pages/development/workflow.md

 DevSpace CLI provides useful features for developing your application directly in kubernetes.
 The command `devspace dev` can be used to start an application in development mode and starts services like file synchronization, port forwarding and terminal proxying automatically based on the configuration.

 The development experience is very similar to using `docker-compose`, so if you are already familiar on how to develop with `docker-compose`, DevSpace will behave very similar.
-One of the major benefits of DevSpace versus docker-compose is that DevSpace allows you to either develop locally with minikube or in any remote kubernetes cluster.
+One of the major benefits of DevSpace versus docker-compose is that DevSpace allows you to develop in any kubernetes cluster, either locally or in any remote kubernetes cluster.

 When running `devspace dev` will do the following:
 1. Read the `Dockerfile` and apply in-memory [entrypoint overriding](/docs/development/entrypoint-overrides) (optional)